hpl002/Masters_Public/readme.md

 1. issues with current tooling and perhaps academic tooling in general
    1. describe current trends and existent tooling
+   2. by creating a web based tool that uses async http requests in the process we are also making it easier for new developers and researchers to introduce their techniques into this process flow
+      1. say you have a new model checking technique then you can simply craete a dockerized application of it and substitute your method instead of using the default
 2. transition from research to production is difficult?
    1. use prom for research and then use what for production?
 3. process mining and modularization of software is non-existent